James Finley (minister)

 James Finley (February 4, 1725 – January 6, 1795) was an American Presbyterian minister and politician who was a pioneer resident of Western Pennsylvania.
 Either he or his wife owned the house in which Thomas Jefferson began his first attempt to draft the United States Declaration of Independence.

 Early life

-James Finley was born on February 4, 1725, in County Armagh, Ireland, the son of Michael Finley and Anne daughter of Samuel O'Neill.
-He immigrated to America at the age of nine, and studied under Samuel Blair at Faggs Manor Academy, in what is now Londonderry Township, Chester County, Pennsylvania.
+James Finley was born on February 4, 1725, in County Armagh, Ireland, the son of Michael Finley and Anne, the daughter of Samuel O'Neill.
+He immigrated to America at the age of nine and studied under Samuel Blair at Faggs Manor Academy, in what is now Londonderry Township, Chester County, Pennsylvania.

-In 1752, Finley married Hannah Evans (1715 – April 1, 1795), daughter of Robert Evans.
+In 1752, Finley married Hannah Evans (1715 – April 1, 1795), the daughter of Robert Evans.
 The couple had seven sons and two daughters.
 Eight of their children lived to adulthood.
 A son, James (1769–1772), died aged three.